Urinary tract infections aren’t life-threatening, but they can be excruciatingly painful and debilitating.

 “Overnight, I’d be gripped by this searing pain and I can barely walk,” says Ling Koh, a Los Angeles-based bioengineer.
 But short of going to the ER or urgent care, she’d have to suffer for a few days until she could get in to see her family doctor for an antibiotic prescription.

 Test strips cost $15 for a three-pack and consultation with a doc is about the same as an average co-pay — $25, and the app matches the quality of clinical laboratory tests, according to the company.
-Right now, you can get a referral to a doctor in California and get a prescription.
+Right now, you can get a referral to a telehealth visit with a doctor in California and get a prescription.
 A national rollout is in the works within the next couple of months.

 “It’s so easy to use them at home and eliminate the inefficiencies in the process,” says Koh.
 “A telemedicine doctor can look at the test results and prescribe directly to the pharmacy instead of women waiting at home, miserable, and crying in the bathtub.”